 It is also important to provide details on your knowledge of specific logistics IT systems (e.g. Red Prairie WMS, Paragon, and GTS).

-There are sales roles in almost every industry sector.
+roles in almost every industry sector.
 Because of this, there are often slightly different key focuses for different roles.
 In general, education and sales achievements are particularly important and CVs should be structured with education at the top including any A-levels and GCSEs.

 Sales CVs need sales figures.
 What were your targets?
 What did you achieve and what are your key wins?
 Opt for quantitative over qualitative achievements: achieved 150% of sales target in 2016 (target was £1m, achieved £1.5m).